For a trader, winning is extremly dangerous if you haven't learned how to monitor and control yourself.

 SPX sectors in play

-All 11 SPX sectors recorded weekly gain.
-Consumer Discretionary(XLY) and Energy(XLE) outperformed while the defensive sectors Consumer Staples(XLP) and Utilities(XLU) lagged.
+Two out of the 11 SPX sectors recorded weekly gain.
+Technology stocks outperformed.
+Consumer discretionary(XLY) and communication services(XLC) were the only two gainers.
+While Utilities(XLU) and materials(XLB) stocks lagged.
 Refer to below SPX sectors ETF weekly performance table.

 Indexes technical levels